AlmaLinux/leapp-repository/README.md

   - source: source repository, one that would be found on a pre-upgrade system
   - target: a list of target upgrade repositores that would contain new package versions.
 Each source repository can map to one or multiple target repositories

-> **Important**: The repository mapping file also defines whether a vendor's packages will be included into the upgrade process at all.
-> If at least one source repository listed in the file is present on the system, the vendor is considered active, and package repositories/PES events are enabled - otherwise, they **will not** affect the upgrade process.

 ### Package repository information